-General Journal entries are used to record transactions relating to adjustments, opening balances or other accounting errors.
-You not only can use this feature to create new entries but also lookup previously posted ones.
+Journal entries are used to record transactions relating to adjustments, opening balances or other accounting errors.

-From the main navigation bar at the top, click on the General Ledger module.
+From the main navigation select the General Ledger module

-From the left navigation pane, click Processing then click General Journal Entries.
+From the left navigation pane select Processing > General Journal Entries.

-The transactions to view option box, above the navigation pane, toggles the display between Unposted, Posted, and All transactions.
-The All view will display journal entries in the Unposted and Posted view.
-New entries can only be made in the Unposted transaction view.
+Select All in the transaction view to display journal entries in the Unposted and Posted view.
+New entries can only be made in the Unposted transaction view:

 Enter any unique alphanumeric Journal Entry Number up to sixteen characters.
 The recommended practice is to create some standardization in the numbering.
-A useful method is to reserve the first one or two positions as a “journal key”, and then add on a “counter” value.
-For example, for all depreciation entries, one might use journal numbers beginning with “DX-” (to indicate depreciation expense.)
+A useful method is to reserve the first one or two positions as a journal key, and then add on a counter value.
+I.e. for all depreciation entries, one might use journal numbers beginning with “DX-” (to indicate depreciation expense.)
 The first depreciation entry would be “DX-001”, the second “DX-002” and so on.
-For yearend adjustments, the journal numbers might run “YE-001”, “YE-002” and so on.
-Some organizations use a date string in place of the counter.
-Regardless, it is best to put some consistent procedure in place for numbering journal entries.
+For year end adjustments, journal numbers might run “YE-001”, “YE-002” and so on.
+Some organizations use a date string in place of the counter:

-Enter the Date on which you want the entry recognized for financial statement reporting.
-This is also referred to as the posting date.
+Enter the Date for which the entry is to be recognized for financial statement reporting (also referred to as the posting date)

-Enter Amount equal to one side of the journal entry.
-For example, if you are making an entry that debits cash for $10.00 and credits A/P for $6.00 and credits wage expense for $4.00, enter $10.00 in this field.
+Enter the Amount equal to one side of the journal entry.
+For example, if making an entry that debits cash for $10.00 and credits A/P for $6.00 and credits wage expense for $4.00, enter $10.00 in this field

 Journal Entry Lines

-The line item detail is what most consider to be “the entry”.
-You may enter as many lines as you wish in a journal entry.
-However, the line items must balance between debits and credits and they must balance to the amount in the header.
+The line item detail is what most consider to be the entry.
+Enter as many lines as needed however note that line items must balance between debits and credits and they must balance to the amount in the header

-Select the appropriate GL Account and Office ID and, if relevant, a Project ID, from the respective dropdown lists.
+Select the appropriate GL Account and Office ID (and if relevant a Project ID)

-When you have completed entering all the detail line items, (the debit and credit running sum totals will equal the Amount in the header section and the remaining debit and credit totals will be zero), click Save to store the entry.
+Once complete, the debit and credit running sum totals will equal the Amount in the header section and the remaining debit and credit totals will be zero, select Save

-Be Lazy.
-Don’t spend time re-creating journal entries that are similar.
-Recall any previous journal entry (posted or unposted) to the screen and use the Copy function to “clone” that entry as a starting point for a separate, new unposted entry
+Note: you can recall any previous journal entry (posted or unposted) to the screen and use the Copy function to clone that entry as a starting point for a new unposted entry